 Please visit the Advice, Support & Guidance page for signposting to other community and Council services

 Burnham-on-Sea & Highbridge Town Council has agreed to use its grant fund to address the Coronavirus pandemic in our community.
 The COVID-19 Grant Fund provides funding to organisations working with parts of our community who are disproportionately and adversely impacted by coronavirus (COVID-19).

-Application forms can be completed and submitted online using the online forms below – there are two application forms so please ensure you complete the correct one.
+Application forms can be completed and submitted online using the online form below.

 Through the COVID-19 Grant Fund, the Town Council will rapidly provide grant funding to community-led schemes, which identify and safely address some of the important local issues that are arising due to the Coronavirus outbreak.